satomic/copilot-funny-extensions/skillset-website-updater/README.md

 > While Agents-type Extensions offer full control over the user interaction, Skillset make it easy to integrate external tools and services into Copilot Chat by defining simple API endpoints – no AI expertise needed!

 Very cool, but also quite confusing.
-Therefore, I created the project [**Copilot Skillset Demo**](https://github.com/satomic/copilot-skillset-demo) to let people intuitively experience the convenience and power of Skillset.
+Therefore, I created this project to let people intuitively experience the convenience and power of Skillset.

 # Quick Try